Edwards-R/understanding_docs/Next thing/Understandings Guide.md

+# Alt structure

+## Abstract
+A novel method of handling biological nomenclature which bypasses multiple current blockers, whilst simultaneously improving type precision of long-term data storage.
+This document introduces 'Understandings' as both an every-day archival format for biological nomenclature, as well as providing guidance for their usage.
+## Introduction

+### Problem statement

+### Introduce Understandings & how they solve the problem

 # Understandings: An archival format for biological nomenclature

 ## Abstract
-A novel method of handling biological nomenclature bypasses multiple current blockers, whilst simultaneously improving type precision of long-term data storage.
+A novel method of handling biological nomenclature which bypasses multiple obstacles in both taxonomy and nomenclature, whilst simultaneously improving to-type precision of long-term nomenclatural data storage.

 ## Introduction
 This document introduces 'Understandings' as an archival format for biological nomenclature, as well as providing guidance for their usage.
-Understandings are a way to, differentiate between multiple interpretations of the same taxonomic name in a standardised, non-taxon-specific manner.
-Differentiation is achieved by attaching further information to traditional nomenclature.
+Understandings are a method of differentiating between multiple interpretations of the same taxonomic name in a standardised, non-taxon-specific manner.

-The archival nature of Understandings is designed to maintain the precision of biological nomenclature over time, in ways that conventional nomenclature cannot, without requiring substantial external input.
 Maintaining precision of a name against taxonomic types is a high priority for many systems, including:

 - Biological recording schemes
 - Academic writing